heathhenley/heathhenley.github.io/content/posts/notes-tail-recursion.md

 ```

-The first evaluation hangs out and has to wait for the results from the rest until it finally returns.
+The first evaluation hangs out and has to wait for the results from the rest until it finally returns, so that the first stack frame needs to hang around and it can't be cleaned up - the same for each subsequent call until it hits the base case.

 Versus the tail recursive version:

 ```ocaml
 (* Tail recursive len function *)